On this page you can find:

-25% of protein-rich foods like pulses, peas, chickpeas, lentils (only with a pressure cooking to destroy lectins!) , fish (max 2-3 portions per week) or egg (1 every 2 weeks).
+25% of protein-rich foods like pulses, peas, chickpeas, lentils (only with a pressure cooking to destroy lectins) , fish (max 2-3 portions per week) or egg (1 every 2 weeks).
 The total amount of protein, contained in these foods should be < 8% of the total meal.
-For more, please see on the weblink (DE FR IT EN) of our Confederation.
+For more, please see on the weblink of our Confederation (DE FR IT EN).